-Ask any fisherman or woman the most entertaining method of catching bass and chances are they will respond with "the top water bite".
-From my own personal experience, I can tell you that I laughed so much with the excitement, that my partner thought I was going to have a heart attack!
+Ask any fisherman or woman the most entertaining method of catching bass, and chances are they will respond with "the topwater bite."
+From my personal experience, I can tell you that I laughed so much with the excitement that my partner thought I would have a heart attack!

-Whilst this method has a lower "strike to catch ratio" compared to other forms of bass fishing, it is still worth using and keeping nearby in case the surface comes alive with bait fish jumping out of the water for their lives!
+While this method has a lower "strike to catch ratio" than other forms of bass fishing, it is still worth using and keeping nearby if the surface comes alive with baitfish jumping out of the water for their lives!

 I will often start with the buzzbait.
-This lure comes with single, double, treble and in-line, blade combinations.
-I like to use smaller buzzbaits, but that is not to say that a large six or eight inch buzzbait with loud blades will not produce.
+This lure comes with single, double, treble, and in-line blade combinations.
+I like to use smaller buzzbaits, but that is not to say that a large 6- or 8-inch buzzbait with loud blades will not produce.
 Correctly tuned buzzbaits should NEVER run straight.
-If it does, something is wrong, fish do not swim in straight lines and neither should your buzzbait.
+If it does, something is wrong, fish do not swim in straight lines, and neither should your buzzbait.
 Bend the propeller or propellers to arch the retrieve in the water.
 The more splash and noise it makes, the more fish will see it and attack it.

-Next come top water poppers.
-This name is used to cover a large group of surface lures with cupped faces that give the "popping" sound.
+Next, come topwater poppers.
+This name covers a large group of surface lures with cupped faces that give the "popping" sound.
 This lure spits water when retrieved with small downward jerks of the rod tip toward the water surface.
-The dimension of this lure is important.
+The dimension of this lure is essential.
 Make sure you know the size and colors of the baitfish that live in that body of water you are fishing.
-Referred to in fly fishing as "matching the hatch", your lure color and size plays an important role on bright sunny days when the sunlight reflects off the body and flashes on the surface of the water.
-On overcast days, color is not so important, as the bass do not get to see much more than the outline of the bait and will make a decision to either ignore the bait, or strike at it.
-Again, if the fish swirl at the bait* you should be prepared to drop the rod you and use a floating plastic worm (see below).
+Referred to in fly fishing as "matching the hatch," your lure color and size play an essential role on bright sunny days when the sunlight reflects off the body and flashes on the water's surface.
+On overcast days, color is not so important, as the bass do not get to see much more than the outline of the bait and will decide to either ignore the bait or strike at it.
+Again, if the fish swirl at the bait* you should be prepared to drop the rod and use a floating plastic worm (see below).

-Next come the "spook" baits.
-Zara Spook® and Zara Puppy® or similar cigar shaped lures.
-(Often I will increase the size of the hook from a 1/0 to a 2/0 with this lure).
+Next, the "spook" baits are Zara Spook and Zara Puppy or similar cigar-shaped lures.
+(Often, I will increase the size of the hook from a 1/0 to a 2/0 with this lure).
 The best method of retrieval is "walking the dog"'.
-This snapping, twitching and slow line retrieval combination takes some practice but once mastered can be deadly when top water action is at its height.
-When bass are chasing shad to the surface, this lure should be cast directly on top of the fish, keeping the boat a good distance from the area of activity.
+This snapping, twitching, and slow line retrieval combination takes some practice but, once mastered, can be deadly when topwater action is at its height.
+When bass are chasing shad to the surface, this lure should be cast directly on top of the fish, keeping the boat a reasonable distance from the activity area.

-When a fish takes a top water offering, WAIT.
-Let the fish take the lure, feel the weight of the fish and then set the hook.
-All to often, the initial reaction is to strike, but this often pulls the lure out of the mouth of the fish.
+When a fish takes a topwater offering, WAIT.
+Let the fish take the lure, feel the weight of the fish, and then set the hook.
+The initial reaction is to strike, but this often pulls the lure out of the mouth of the fish.
 When the fish are biting, I usually count s-l-o-w-l-y to three, then set the hook.

-* The floating worm is often overlooked as a top water lure, but can be deadly when fish will not take a larger top water offering.
-If fish continue to swirl near the buzzbait or popper, but will not strike it, pitch a brightly colored worm (pink or yellow works well) and chances are the bass will swallow this offering more readily.
+* The floating worm is often overlooked as a topwater lure but can be deadly when fish do not take a larger topwater offering.
+If fish swirl near the buzzbait or popper but will not strike it, pitch a brightly colored worm (pink or yellow works well), the bass will swallow this offering more readily.